ishristov/styleguides/html/README.md

 ## Semantics

 - Use semantic HTML.
-That is using <a> for anchors, <h1>-<h6> for headings, <p> for paragraphs, etc. This is good for accessibiity and reusability.
+That is using a for anchors, h1-h6 for headings, p for paragraphs, etc. This is good for accessibiity and reusability.
 	```html
 	// no
 	<div class="heading">Main heading of the page</div>